Naanga: Reception

 M Suganth from The Times of India gave 3 out of 5 and said: "While the broad strokes with which he paints this story let you get the rough feel of the film, "Naanga" doesn't really leave you wistful and yearning for a charming, not-so-distant past".
-The Hindus critic Malathi Rangarajan in her review wrote: "A host of new faces, a fresh approach to narration, a rare storyline that gives equal importance to an entire group of friends — five in all — decent portrayals, a few clichés and a dose of melodrama comprise Selva's Naanga".
-A reviewer from Behindwoods.com gave the film 1.5 out 5, noting that it was an "episodic and disjointed affair which never really takes off".
-Indiaglitz.com cited: "Naanga promises aplenty.
-Selva has proved his worth yet again by narrating a feel-good story with rightly recreating the ambience and mood of 1980s".
-Rohit Ramachandran from Nowrunning.com rated the film 2 out of 5, while calling it an "honest failure".
+The Hindus Malathi Rangarajan in her review wrote: "A host of new faces, a fresh approach to narration, a rare storyline that gives equal importance to an entire group of friends — five in all — decent portrayals, a few clichés and a dose of melodrama comprise Selva's Naanga".